kiwicopple/paul.copplest.one/docs/blog/nimbus-tech-2019-04.md

 There are a few tools and practices that I have left out for the sake of simplicity but they are worth mentioning to wrap up:

-- Queues: we use [Bull](https://github.com/OptimalBits/bull) for much of a long-running tasks (sending push notifications, emails etc).
+- Queues: we use [Bull](https://github.com/OptimalBits/bull) for our long-running tasks (sending push notifications, emails etc).
 This is on a small NodeJS server that listens to changes in Postgres and Firebase and then enqueues any long-running tasks.
 - We use [Feature flags](https://martinfowler.com/articles/feature-toggles.html) to push code into production for a small subset of users before releasing to everyone
 - We deploy mostly to [Elastic Beanstalk](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/Welcome.html) which has versioning.
 If anything fails you can roll back to a previous version.
 All of our deploys are scripted to make ensure a fast feedback loop, and a fast patch route when things go wrong.
 - Kanban: we have switched to full kanban rather than sprints/scrums.
-We still do weekly planning, presentation, and curation but there isn't a stressful "final push" to meet deadlines or an "early lull" as we (I) build up the motivation to tackle a sprint.
+We still do weekly planning, presentation, and curation but there isn't a stressful "final push" to meet deadlines or an "early lull" as we build up the motivation to tackle a sprint.
 Kanban feels much more consistent and smooth.